sunsetian/living_lines/README.md

 The Character protocole consist in 4 values with as in "1wp2" or "6pw6", that you can change with the following rules:

--First value selects the line layer (0 to 9).
+- First value selects the line layer (0 to 9).
 Each layer has a different size for different visual results.
--Second value selects the behavios of the line ('q', 'w', 'e', 'r', 'a', 's') -Third value selects the rendeling mode of the line ('o', 'p', 'k', 'l', 'n', 'm') -Fourth value selects the color (0 to 9).
+- Second value selects the behavios of the line ('q', 'w', 'e', 'r', 'a', 's')
+- Third value selects the rendeling mode of the line ('o', 'p', 'k', 'l', 'n', 'm')
+- Fourth value selects the color (0 to 9).
 You can see the 10 colors in the GUI at Explorer mode.

 -